Comparison of HOST file blacklists

 You can download the various hpHosts blacklists from http://hosts-file.net/?s=Download

 KADhosts is a Polish blacklist which is supposedly limited to "Fraud/adware/scam websites".
-It is really a uBlock Origin and AdGuard filter which can be found at https://github.com/PolishFiltersTeam/KAD and it's homepage is at kadantiscam.netlify.app/.
-It is available as a host file at github.com/PolishFiltersTeam/KADhosts.
+It is primarily a uBlock Origin and AdGuard filter which can be found at github.com/PolishFiltersTeam/KAD.
+It is also available in the standard hosts file format in two varieties at github.com/PolishFiltersTeam/KADhosts.

 The MVPS host blocklist blocklist is one of the oldest hosts blockists on the Internet.
 It has been available from the website winhelp2002.mvps.org since 1998.